Manticore-EX/yea/Documentation.md

 ```

 ### Secure Mode
-If the game you're trying to run Manticore V1 on, is detecting or crashing when you use Manticore V1, try using Secure Mode:
+If the game you're trying to run Rayfield Interface Suite on, is detecting or crashing when you use Rayfield Interface Suite, try using Secure Mode:
-- Place `getgenv().SecureMode = true` above the initial Manticore loadstring
+- Place `getgenv().SecureMode = true` above the initial Rayfield loadstring

-Manticore will now use Secure Mode and attempt to reduce detection
+Rayfield will now use Secure Mode and attempt to reduce detection
 - Note: This may cause some elements of the UI to look lower quality or may increase loading times slightly

 ### Enabling Configuration Saving